hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Validating a collection of EORI numbers

-Link to POST method in UKIMS Authorisation Checker API v1.0 Reference Guide [UKIMS Checker API v1.0 Reference Guide](/api-documentation/docs/api/service/ukim-auth-checker-api/1.0/oas/page).
+Link to POST method in the [UKIMS Authorisation Checker API v1.0 Reference Guide](/api-documentation/docs/api/service/ukim-auth-checker-api/1.0/oas/page).

 ### Example of a POST request